erou/gf-h90-lattice/api.md

     5. Compute f(beta), where f is a function using an exponantiation, or a norm, depending on the degrees of k and K
     6. Compute the first coordinates u and v of alpha and f(beta)
-    7. Compute the embedding u|->v thanks to the function matrice
+    7. Compute the embedding u|->v thanks to the function matrices and save it in EMBEDDINGS